teck7/Blog-App/README.md

 - create a number of articles
 - list the number of articles
 - expect both article titles and bodies to be present
+- expect some message when there are no articles been added

 Inside the articles/index.html.erb file, add in <% @ articles.each do |article| %> to go list through all created article.
 However, you would still get the following list of failures.